Inatco/Trainable-HSOAICGPT/ChatGPT course Day1/Day1 Lab.md

 Let's begin by setting up your ChatGPT account:

 1. Go to the [ChatGPT website](https://www.openai.com/chatgpt/).
-2. Click on the "Try ChatGPT" button, then click on "Sign Up".
+2. Click on the "Try ChatGPT" button.
    ![OpenAI HomePage](media/OpenAI-homepage.png)
+3. In the following page, click on `Sign Up`
    ![OpenAI HomePage](media/OpenAI-homepage2.png)
 4. Fill in your email and create a password.
    ![OpenAI Signup](media/OpenAI-signup.png)
-5. Check your email for a verification link and click on it.
+5. You will be sent a verification link to your email.
    ![OpenAI verification](media/OpenAI-Verification.png)
+6. Check your email for a verification link and click on it.
    ![OpenAI verification](media/Email-Verification.png)

 ## Step 2: Getting Comfortable with the Interface